Glimesh/glimesh.tv/lib/glimesh_web/templates/about/faq.html.md

 ##### Will mods have a different color or icon for username?

 Yes, they will have a moderator tag in chat.
-For now, it’s blue and is labeled moderator.
+For now, it’s blue and is labeled mod.

 ##### What alerts will there be for streams?